gnowoel/exphbs/README.md

 Instances:

-  * Creating a new instance of separate cache
+  * Creating a new instance of its own cache
-  * Using with custom Handlebars object
+  * Instantiating with user-provided Handlebars object

 ## Quick start